Mostofa-Najmus-Sakib/News_Believability_Attack/README.md

 # News Believability Attack

-This is an anonymous repository containing the code of our latest paper **"Semantic Drift Attacks: LLM Crafted Adversarial Manipulations That Flip News Believability"** submitted at WSDM 2026.
+This is an anonymous repository containing the code of our latest paper **"Credibility Drift Attacks: LLM Crafted Adversarial Manipulations
+That Flip News Believability"** submitted at WSDM 2026.